libo010/bo-li-portfolio/final-project-part-one.md

 # Outline
 ### High-level summary
-This project will investigate how ski resorts in Colorado differ on three practical dimensions: snowfall, direct cost to visit (lift tickets or daily cost), and perceived/value metrics that combine snow and cost.
+This project will investigate how ski resorts in Colorado differ on snowfall, direct cost to visit (lift tickets or daily cost), and perceived/value metrics that combine snow and cost.
 I want to move beyond simple rankings and show the trade-offs a skier faces: a very snowy small hill may be cheap but have limited terrain; a premier resort may charge more but offer terrain variety and reliable snowmaking.
 The visualization package will let viewers answer concrete questions, such as “Where is the cheapest resort near Denver?”
 “Which resort has historically received the most snow?”, and explore the relationships (higher elevation means more snow, but also different price tier).

 The analysis will use publicly available data where possible and link resort-level metadata (location, vertical drop, lift count) to objective snow measurements (OpenSnow / NOAA) and to price information scraped or recorded from resort or aggregator sites.
 Visual storytelling will start with a map and simple comparisons, then let users drill into chosen resorts and compare normalized metrics (price per vertical foot, snowfall per operating day).
 The narrative arc goes from orientation (map & simple facts) to insight (where good snow and low-cost overlap), to decision support (filters for travel distance, budget, and skill level).